luwrain/website/texts/download.tarball.md

 If you need our source code and would like to~get it in~single click, you can  take our tarball distribution available by~the~direct link below.
+Vaste majority of~LUWRAIN materials of~our project
+including scripts for preparing ISO images and binary distributions, go to~this tarball.

 Version: <?php echo lwr_version_tarball();?>